 4. The historic Main City of Gdańsk

-One thing that I never get bored of is visiting the historic Main City of Gdańsk.
+It’s impossible to get bored of visiting the historic Main City of Gdańsk.

 The Main City area was rebuilt after the Second World War.
 Located on the western bank of the Motława River, the Main City includes some of Gdańsk’s best known historical monuments.
 These include the Golden Gate, Artus Court and St Mary’s Basilica.
 Finally, I must mention the Main City Hall with its impressive Tower that dominates the skyline of Długa Street.